|

 Ultralight: Cons

 Earning your CredentialsWhen you complete your training you will have the opportunity to earn your FAA Sport Pilot certificate.
 If you decide to fly as an ultralight pilot, you are not legally required to register with any organization.
-To earn an FAA Sport Pilot Certificate the following requirements apply:
+To earn an FAA Sport Pilot certificate the following requirements apply:

-Our CredentialsWeight shift CFIS, DPE (SPE).
-Proficiency Checks and Practical TestsWe are able to conduct examinations for weight shift control land proficiency checks and practical tests.
-If you're thinking of adding weight shift privileges to an existing pilot's license, please give us a call to prepare for, or schedule, a proficiency test.
-If you're a student pilot, we can help you get ready for your checkride (practical test), or we can conduct a practical test for you.
-If you successfully pass your practical test we can issue you your Temporary Airman Certificate.
-Need a Student Pilot License?We need to see you in person, but the requirements are simple.
+Proficiency ChecksWe are able to conduct examinations for weight shift control land proficiency checks.
+If you're thinking of adding weight shift privileges to an existing pilot certificate, please give us a call to prepare for, or schedule, a proficiency test.
+If you're a student pilot, we can help you get ready for your checkride (practical test).
+Need a Student Pilot certificate?We need to see you in person, but the requirements are simple.
 Just make sure you can read, write, speak, and understand English, and bring a valid photo I.D.
-By the way, a Student Pilot License allows you to train in any type of aircraft, not just weight shift (trikes).
+By the way, a Student Pilot certificate allows you to train in any type of aircraft, not just weight shift (trikes).
 Rates

 |